gobeyondidentity/developer-docs/docs/integration-guides/bubble.md

 - A free account on [bubble.io](https://bubble.io) and some basic familiarity with their UI

-- A free account in your region on [Beyond Identity Secure Customer](https://www.beyondidentity.com/developers/signup)
+- A Beyond Identity account in your region.
+If you don't have one, contact your administrator.

 - A [realm](../how-to/create-realm.mdx) and [application](/docs/add-an-application) set up in Beyond Identity.